GUIDE

 • What is the main objective of soft skills?

-The main objective of soft skills is to facilitate interactions and collaborations within the company.
-They allow employees to communicate better, to adapt to changes, and to work effectively as a team.
-These professional qualities thus contribute to an improved overall performance.
+The main objective of soft skills is to facilitate interactions and collaboration within the company.
+They enable employees to communicate better, adapt to change, and work effectively as a team.
+These professional qualities thus contribute to improved overall performance.

-• What soft skills to put on a CV?
+• What soft skills should I include on my CV?

-For a CV, the skills to be discussed vary depending on the position targeted.
-Among the most valued are effective communication, teamwork, adaptability, problem solving, and emotional intelligence.
-Make sure to provide concrete examples of the application of these skills in your professional experiences.
+The skills you highlight on your CV vary depending on the position you're applying for.
+Among the most valued are effective communication, teamwork, adaptability, problem-solving, and emotional intelligence.
+Be sure to provide concrete examples of how you've applied these skills in your professional experiences.

-Flexibility, emotional intelligence, critical thinking, adaptability, and problem solving skills will be essential.
-With the rapid development of technologies and work environments, these key skills will be more and more valued in the professional environment.
+Flexibility, emotional intelligence, critical thinking, adaptability, and problem-solving skills will be essential.
+With the rapid evolution of technologies and work environments, these key skills will be increasingly valued in the professional world.

-You can make a self-assessment by reflecting on your past experiences and how you have interacted with others.
-Online tools, psychometric tests, and colleagues or superiors can also help you identify them.
+You can conduct a self-assessment by reflecting on your past experiences and how you interacted with others.
+Online tools, psychometric tests, and feedback from colleagues or superiors can also help you identify them.

-• How many soft skills should you put on a CV?
+• How many soft skills should be included on a CV?

-It is recommended to include between 5 and 10 soft skills on your CV, depending on the relevance compared to the post.
-Choose those that are most aligned with job requirements.
-And provide for each concrete examples of their application in your professional experiences.
+It is recommended to include between 5 and 10 soft skills on your CV, depending on their relevance to the position you are applying for.
+Choose those that are most aligned with the job requirements.
+And for each one, provide concrete examples of its application in your professional experience.

 • What are the 4 types of skills?